wallywyyoung/arunity5/README.md

 ###Support
 Please check out [documentation][documentation] for more information on [getting started][starting] and how to use ARToolKit for Unity.
 Specifically have a look at our [Unity documentation][unity], and our platform-specific documentation for [iOS][ios] and [Android][android], if using those platforms.
 If you have a specific question that the documentation doesn't address, please post on our [forums][forums], and a member of the community with help you.
 If you find a bug, please note it on our [bug tracker], and / or, fix it yourself and submit a [pull request][pull]!

+###Notes
+ARToolKit v5.2 is the first major release under an open source license in several years, and represents several years of commercial development of ARToolKit by ARToolworks during this time.
+It will appear to be a significant change to previous users of ARToolKit v2.x.
+See the [feature comparison][features] for more information.
+Also, see the CHANGELOG.txt for details of changes in this and earlier releases.

 This archive was assembled by:
     Philip Lamb and Wally Young